VidakM/vidakm.github.io/_posts/2023-12-28-bffs_and_event_driven.md

 ### Why to use a BFF
 There are many benefits to having a BFF, here are a few key ones.
 * One of the main benefits of using a BFF is that it allows the frontend to have a tailored API that suits its specific needs and preferences.
 For example, the BFF can compose data from multiple backend services and present it in one single joined model or implement APIs the backend services don’t have.
-Read more about that here :flags:CQRS and state in Event Driven Services | Read services   Composing multiple services into one
+Read more about that here [( :flags:CQRS and state in Event Driven Services / Read services Composing multiple services into one)](/blog/2023/cqrs_and_state/#read-services---composing-multiple-services-into-one)
 This can improve velocity, performance, usability, and maintainability of the frontend.
 * Having a BFF abstract away the backend API also decouples the frontend from the backend, making it easier to make sweeping changes in backend without affecting the other.
 * It also enables greater connectivity, by not forcing every service or small team to implement REST APIs on their service, they are free to use gRPC, Kafka or any other tool that suits their domain best, the BFF simply converts.
 In some cases Kafka converter apps need to be written, or SignalR becomes an afterthought.